 How to reduce funeral costs

-Did you know that the average funeral can cost over £4000?
-Typically, the overall cost of a funeral is made up of funeral director fees, third party costs, and optional costs.
+Did you know that the average funeral in 2020 cost £4,184?* Typically, the overall cost of a funeral is made up of funeral director fees, third party costs, and optional costs.

 Third party costs refer to cemetery or crematorium charges, and are also known as disbursements.
 Optional costs are the charges for any extras, such as funeral flowers or extra limousines.
 This guide will look at six ways you can save on funeral costs, helping you keep expenses to a manageable level.

 1. Consider the differences between a cremation and burial service

 If you’re wondering how to reduce funeral costs, one of the first elements to consider is which type of funeral service you would like.
 Generally, you will find that a cremation will cost less than a burial, although this does depend on the options you choose.